The Central Logical Problem of Atheism and Hard Materialism

 B: One Should Continue to Live

-Please welcome one of the oldest and most extensively employed fallacies in all of history: the is-ought fallacy5.
-Here, in summarized form, the Atheist asserts: ‘evolution is, therefore we ought‘.
+Please welcome one of the oldest and most extensively employed fallacies in all of history: the is-ought fallacy.
+Here, in summarized form, the Atheist asserts: 'evolution is, therefore we ought'.
 This does not follow and is incoherent.
 Not all statements of fact necessarily entail any sort of prescriptive command.
-In fact, the majority of descriptive/positive statements entail no normative/prescriptive injunction6.
+In fact, the majority of descriptive/positive statements entail no normative/prescriptive injunction.

 In this argument, the Atheist argues (if we help him by correcting it to read: "Evolution is the process whereby certain genetic material is preserved and transmitted to future generations, typically via out-competing other genetic material.") that evolution does X, therefore we ought to do Y. This does not follow (non sequitur).
 Just because evolution does a thing does not mean we should aid it in doing so.
 In essence, what the Atheist is actually arguing in B (if, again, we help him by correcting his conclusion) is: "In order to continue one's genetic line and to increase the odds of one's genes being passed on to future generations, one should continue to live."

 We have a number of problems here.
-First, this ‘argument’7 employs circular reasoning, it is begging the question8.
+First, this 'argument' employs circular reasoning, it is begging the question.
 The Atheist assumes his conclusion without any proof.
-He asserts that we should want to continue our genes9.
+He asserts that we should want to continue our genes.
 Why?
 No reasons are given.

 C: One Should Not Commit Suicide